Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.5.3 Outpost
+- Added the Bigby Orbital Workshop.
+This Skylab-esque workshop can be configured on the ground to perform a number of different roles.
+With OSE Workshop installed, it can become the Bigby Orbital Workshop (5,000L construction capacity).
+With Extraplanetary Launchpads installed, two additional configurations are available: the Printshop, and the Smelter.
+With Pathfinder installed, even more templates are available: Ponderosa, Pigpen, Watney, Sunburn, BrewWorks, and Ironworks (The Printshop and Smelter are replaced by the Ironworks).
+- Added the Mk1 Paraglider.
+This new part is designed to function like a deployable wing that lets your spacecraft glide in for a landing.
+- Added the Mk1 Landing Skid.

+0.5.2 Space M+A+X

+New Parts
+- Added the Mark One Botany Lab (MOBL).

+0.5.1.1 Earth Orbit Stations

+New Parts
+- Added the Dolores "I ain't sleeping in no cockpit!"
+Kerman Mark One Habitat (MOH).
+With Pathfinder installed, it can be configured as a Ponderosa, Pathfinder, and Pigpen.

+MOLE
+- MOLE IVA is now complete.

+0.5.0.6
+- Recompiled for the release version of KSP 1.1
+- Changed the resource required to reconfigure modules from RocketParts to Equipment.
+- Added Equipment storage template.

 0.5.0.5 (KSP 1.1 pre-release)
 - Added MOLE Settings window to the application toolbar.
 If you disable "Require resources to reconfigure modules" then you no longer need to bring resources to convert convert a wet workshop into a usable module or to change a module's configuration.
 Similarly, if you disable "Require skill check to reconfigure modules" then you no longer need to have a skilled engineer/scientist to reconfigure the module.
 NOTE: If you have Pathfinder installed, then the MOLE Settings window will not appear.
 Use the Pathfinder Settings window instead.